Till svenska utvandrare

 Sound art work

-Listen with earbuds through GIBCA’s app or website.
-We recommend listening while riding tram #9 between Angered and Stenpiren.
+During the biennal 2021 you could listen to the soundwork through GIBCA’s app or website.
+We recommended listening while riding tram #9 between Angered and Stenpiren.

 The narrative begins in Angered and follows the #9 tram toward the docklands around Stenpiren, from where a million Swedes emigrated to America during the nineteenth century.
 Ahmemulic interweaves the journey of her own father, who migrated from Yugoslavia to Sweden in the 1960s, with the Swedish emigrants’ search for a better life a hundred years earlier.
 But the American dream is not the same as the Swedish dream, and the migrants meet different fates.
 When her father dies in Sweden after a life characterized by resistance, the family nevertheless makes arrangements for his body to make the final journey back to Montenegro, where he is buried in the mountain village he had left behind so long ago.
 The different directions of these journeys are woven together through reflections on language and identification, distance and longing, dreams and risk-taking.

 Voices: Johan Friberg, Jakob Tamm, and Meira Ahmemulic